ehabit/mochadick/content/post/spec/items.md

 ##### Davy Jones' Locker

 What lies within this legendary chest remains a mystery.
 It is believed by many whalers that Davy Jones' Kraken defends his locker in the depths of the sea.
 But even if you find it, how will you open it?
 Players must be clever to break into this chest.

+##### Whaleskin Pouch

+A simple pouch for storing items.

+##### Whaleskin Flask

+A simple flask for storing whale oil.

+##### Whale Oil Lantern

+A simple lantern for lighting your way and pushing back the fog.
+Must have a Whaleskin Flask with some whale oil in it to burn.
+Shift-R-Click to toggle on/off.

 * * *